getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/codepush.md

 });
 ```

 Put this somewhere in your code where you already use CodePush.
-This makes sure that we can associate crashes with the right source maps. `Sentry.setRelease` sets the release to `version` this works for iOS as well as Android.
+This makes sure that we can associate crashes with the right source maps. `Sentry.setRelease` sets the release to `version`.
+This works for iOS as well as Android.
 Make sure that you call this function otherwise Sentry is not able to symbolicate your crashes correctly.

-After updating your CodePush release you have to upload the new assets to Sentry:
+After updating your CodePush release, you have to upload the new assets to Sentry:

 ```bash
 $ appcenter codepush release-react --app YourApp --output-dir ./build